paperless-ngx/paperless-ngx/README.md

 * New full text search.
 * New email processing.
 * Machine learning powered document matching.
+* A task processor that processes documents in parallel and also tells you when something goes wrong.
 * Code cleanup in many, MANY areas.
+Some of the code was just overly complicated.
+* More tests, more stability.

 If you want to see some screenshots of paperless-ng in action, [some are available in the documentation](https://paperless-ng.readthedocs.io/en/latest/screenshots.html).